 \subsection{Conclusion of the experiments}

-We can summarize our observations from the computations as follows: \begin{enumerate} \item there is strong evidence that only finitely many diagonal ternary forms $Q\neq \la 1,2,p \ra, \la 1,1,p \ra, \la 1,3,p \ra$ are $(p,\ell)$-universal (see \S\,\ref{sec:exp-ne}); \item $Q=\la 1,2,p\ra$ is not $(p,\ell)$-universal for any $103<p<30000$, and also the cases such that the set of gaps $X_{Q,p}\cap S_{p,\ell}$ is small rapidly cease to exist as $p$ increases (see \S\,\ref{sec:12p}).
+We can summarize our observations from the computations as follows: \begin{enumerate} \item there is strong evidence that only finitely many diagonal ternary forms $Q\neq \la 1,2,p \ra, \la 1,1,p \ra$, $\la 1,3,p \ra$ are $(p,\ell)$-universal (see \S\,\ref{sec:heur}); \item $Q=\la 1,2,p\ra$ is not $(p,\ell)$-universal for any $103<p<30000$, and also the cases such that the set of gaps $X_{Q,p}\cap S_{p,\ell}$ is small rapidly cease to exist as $p$ increases (see \S\,\ref{sec:12p}).
 Likewise for $\la 1,1,p \ra, \la 1,3,p \ra$ (that are not $(p,\ell)$-universal for $3<p<15000$). \end{enumerate}

-This convinces us that only finitely many $(p,\ell)$-universal diagonal ternary forms exist; and this is the claim of Conjecture~\ref{conj:fin}.
+This convinces us that only finitely many $(p,\ell)$-universal diagonal ternary forms exist, which is the claim of Conjecture~\ref{conj:fin}.
 Conjecture~\ref{conj:2-101} is then motivated by the absence of $(p,\ell)$-universal forms for $103\leq p<1257$ (see \S\,\ref{sec:no}) and the non-universality of $\la 1,2,p\ra$ up to $30000$.